The Flying MobulasWanna go see the Mobula jump?

 An elaborate flotilla of tents goes as far as the eye can see.
 There are gangs of elderly women cooking in military grade kitchens, set up with precision under gigantic blue tarps to block out the sun.
 No one ever ties anything down properly.
 The smell of charred meats wafts along the horizon.
 Someone actually drove a water truck as far as they

 Another Tequila sunset

 Such a beautiful site at happy hour on the Marina in SJD.

-As expected, there is a music competition between the families.
+As expected, there are Latin music competitions between the families.
 Who can play their favorite song the loudest?

 Welcome to the national reserve for marine life

-The quicker choice takes you through the middle of the Baja Sur, past the Tropic of Capricorn (a small rest area with monument officially marks the spot) drive until the turn off for La Ribera appears.
-After going through town you'll have to backtrack the old dusty roadway to get to Cabo Pulmo, which takes about half an hour.
+The quicker of the two takes you through the middle of the Baja Sur, past the Tropic of Capricorn (a small rest area with monument officially marks the spot) and you drive until the turn off for La Ribera appears.
+After going through town, you'll have to backtrack the old dusty roadway to get to Cabo Pulmo, which takes about half an hour.

 Playful wet dogs, I find they try to eat my camera .
 Don't know why.

-the electricity off in the night to conserve it, so that means no fans, no charging the iPhone, and all the freezer stuff was melted by the morning.
+But unbeknownst to me, the owners shut the electricity off at 10 pm to conserve the batteries, so that means no fans, no charging the iPhone, and all the freezer stuff was melted by the morning.

 In 1995, the Mexican Government set Cabo Pulmo aside as a National Marine Park Reserve.
 Thank God.
 It's one of the last places left on the Baja that is still in fairly pristine shape.